-Programs and Events
+Programs & Events

-Women and Gender Resources also invites students to apply for the opportunity to attend the National Conference for College Women Student Leaders.
+Women and Gender Resources invites students to apply for the opportunity to attend the National Conference for College Women Student Leaders.
 Each spring, with generous funding from the Office of Student Life, students have the opportunity to attend this conference with nearly 1,000 college women from every state and around the world.
 If you are interested in attending, please get in touch.

 The Masculinity Project